jnozzi/cocoadev.com/markdown/QuartzComposerFile.md

 The default destination size is 640x480 and the default duration is 30 seconds (the minimum duration is 3 seconds).

-Below is sample code and the basic steps to open and export a "qtz" file using General/QTKit.
+Below is sample code and the basic steps to open and export a "qtz" file using QTKit.

-*Open General/XCode
+*Open XCode
-*Create a new "Cocoa Document-based Application" project (File->New Project->Cocoa Document-based Application) *Edit the "General/MyDocument.m" file so it looks like the code below.
+*Create a new "Cocoa Document-based Application" project (File->New Project->Cocoa Document-based Application) *Edit the "MyDocument.m" file so it looks like the code below.
-*Add the General/QTKit framework to the doc-app target.
+*Add the QTKit framework to the doc-app target.
 *Build/Run.